 Review some of the most commonly asked questions about Lumbar Discectomy Surgery:

 Lumbar discectomy surgery is a procedure that is performed to alleviate pain caused by a herniated disc in the lower back.
-The goal of the surgery is to remove the portion of the disc that is pressing on the nerve, thus relieving pain and restoring normal function to the affected area.
+The goal of the herniated disc treatment is to remove the portion of the disc that is pressing on the nerve, thus relieving pain and restoring normal function to the affected area.

 The surgery is typically performed under general anesthesia and takes about one to two hours to complete.
 During the procedure, the surgeon will make a small incision in the lower back and use specialized instruments to remove the portion of the disc that is causing the problem.